 Even though it might seem counterintuitive to make a donation as opposed to investing your money in a tangible asset, this route is by far the most popular when it comes to Antigua’s CBI program.

 It’s the lowest amount that can get you an Antiguan passport and it’s one of the most affordable options for a family of up to four people in the world.

-The NDF is a fund that was established around 15 years ago to finance government projects that improve the lives of its populace.
+The NDF is a fund that was established in 2006 to finance government projects that improve the lives of its populace.
 Think building roads, investing in education and the like.